 If you find that your home might be infested, be sure to utilize pet safe traps to ensure that the four-legged friends that you want in your house stay safe.
 Try to avoid things like dangerous poisons or glue traps that pets and children can get into.
 While the best solution is prevention, sometimes pests find a way to move in.

-Have you had experience with rodents while having pets?
 Do you think dog poop attracts rats?
-Let us know in the comments below.
+Do you always make sure to clean up after your pup?
+Let us know in the comments below!